Vitabath Lavender Chamomile Body Oil Review

 Review

-Quite moisturizing: Vitabath Lavender Chamomile Body Oil has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, Vitabath Lavender Chamomile Body Oil is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely occlusive.
 It has zero Humectancy (we didn't find any humectant ingredients on the ingredient list) and a maximum Occlusivity of 10 out of 10, primarily due to the high content of Canola Oil (est. ≈50.0%), Cocos Nucifera (Coconut) Oil (est. ≈11.0%) and Glycine Soja (Soybean) Oil (est. ≈6.0%).